Pocketful of Miracles: Home media

 MGM Home Entertainment released the film on VHS in 1997 followed by the Region 1 DVD on September 18, 2001.
 It is in non-anamorphic widescreen format with audio tracks in English and Spanish and subtitles in Spanish and French.
 It received a US Region A Blu-ray release on November 18, 2014 from Kino Lorber.

 Remakes

-Pocketful of Miracles is the basis for the 1989 Hong Kong film Miracles starring Jackie Chan and Anita Mui, which itself was later remade as the 2008 Hindi-language Indian film Singh Is Kinng starring Akshay Kumar and Katrina Kaif.
+The film was remade in Persian as Gedayan Tehran (1967), Turkish as Elmacı Kadın (1971).
+Pocketful of Miracles is the basis for the 1989 Hong Kong film Miracles starring Jackie Chan and Anita Mui, which later was remade as the 2008 Hindi-language Indian film Singh Is Kinng, starring Akshay Kumar and Katrina Kaif.